When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Results

-To further understand the results shown in Fig.~\ref{fig:varyN}, we take examples from $N=20$ and plot the pulse profiles and the corresponding trajectories on the Bloch sphere in Fig.~\ref{fig:varyNpulseshape}.
-We immediately realize that the QL and deep QL yield very simple pulse shapes: one only has to keep the control at zero for time $T/2$, and the desired target state ($|1\rangle$) will be achieved.
+To further understand the results shown in Fig.~\ref{fig:varyN}, we take examples from $N=20$ and plot the pulse profiles and the corresponding trajectories on the Bloch sphere in Fig.~{\ref{fig:varyNpulseshape}.
+We immediately realize that reinforcement learning (TQL, DQL and PG) yield very simple pulse shapes: one only has to keep the control at zero for time $T/2$, and the desired target state ($|1\rangle$) will be achieved.
 However, to find the result, the algorithm has to somehow realize that one does not have to complete all $N$ pieces, which implies their ability to adaptively generating the control sequence.
-As can be seen from Fig.~\ref{fig:varyNpulseshape}A and~\ref{fig:varyNpulseshape}C, SGD and Krotov only search for pulse sequences with exactly $N$ pieces and therefore miss the optimal solution.
-Their trajectories on the Bloch sphere are much more complex as compared to those of QL and deep QL.
-In practice, the complex pulse shapes and longer gate times mean that they are difficult to realize in the laboratory, and potentially introduces error to the control procedure (In Sec.~IV of the Supplemental Material we provide more details on this issue).
-From Fig.~\ref{fig:varyNpulseshape} we also notice that QL and deep QL possess better ability to adaptively sequencing, which is particularly suitable for problems that involve optimization of gate time or speed, such as the quantum speed limit \cite{Zhang.18,Bukov.18}.
+As can be seen from Fig.~\ref{fig:varyNpulseshape}a and~\ref{fig:varyNpulseshape}c, SGD and Krotov only search for pulse sequences with exactly $N$ pieces and therefore miss the optimal solution.
+Their trajectories on the Bloch sphere are much more complex as compared to those of reinforcement learning.
+In practice, the complex pulse shapes and longer gate times mean that they are difficult to realize in the laboratory, and potentially introduces error to the control procedure (In Supplementary Discussion 4 we provide more details on this issue).
+From Fig.~\ref{fig:varyNpulseshape} we also notice that reinforcement learning possesses better ability to adaptively sequencing, which is particularly suitable for problems that involve optimization of gate time or speed, such as the quantum speed limit \cite{Zhang.18,Bukov.18}.
 On the other hand, application of SGD or Krotov to the same problem requires searching over various different $N$ values before an optimal solution can be found, which cost much more resources \cite{Caneva.09,Murphy.10}.